ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 	www.example.com 300 IN CNAME <your-zone-name>-<userid-hex>.kxcdn.com
 	wp-admin.example.com 300 IN A <origin-server>

-After you set up, you need to go to the new host to visiting WordPress dashboard.
+After you setted up, you need to go to the new host to visit WordPress dashboard.

 And you need to change Siteurl to the new domain, keep Home URL not change.
 Example: Siteurl is `wp-admin.example.com` and Homeurl is `www.example.com`.
 Or Siteurl is `wp-admin-blog.example.com` and Homeurl is `blog.example.com`.

-And if you need to edit your post, or go to the dashboard, you need to go to `wp-admin.example.com/wp-admin/` or `wp-admin-blog.example.com/wp-admin/`
+And if you need to edit your post, or go to the dashboard, you need to goto `wp-admin.example.com/wp-admin/` or `wp-admin-blog.example.com/wp-admin/`

 = 3.
 Setup KeyCDN =